Private client charging information

 - left the estate to adult children

-- incurred no inheritance tax on their estate after claiming Transferable Nil Rate and Residence Nil Rate bands
+- incurred no inheritance tax on their estate, due to spouse or charity exemption or after claiming Transferable Nil Rate and Residence Nil Rate bands

 Where the deceased person: